Pest Control Services — National Directory (293 verified pros across 10 states)

 - Child, pet, school, and garden safety questions belong in the quote before any product is applied.

-Sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
+Our Ohio launch-state pros, sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
 Trust Score is not paid placement — read the methodology before hiring.
+For another state, use “Browse pest control services by state” above.

 Permit-pull leaderboard